← Previous · All Episodes · Next →

 Emma Ulveland:

-As many of you who have listened to this show will know, I'm back in school now for my 2nd degree, and it's such a wonderful feeling being a student.
+As many of you who have listened to this show will know, I'm back in school now for my second degree, and it's such a wonderful feeling being a student.
 I love getting to learn about new things.
 I love getting the opportunity to share ideas with really bright and wonderful people and seeing where the future will take me.
 So today, I'm just really grateful for the opportunity to study and be a lifelong learner.
-I'm joined in the studio today with my co host, Katy.
+I'm joined in the studio today with my co-host, Katy.

 Katy DeCoste: